The Clear Edge

 • Conversations 21–30: find the 7/10 sweet spot

-Compression Tactic 4: Deliver to First 10 and Iterate Based on Real Usage
+Compression Tactic 4: Deliver to First 10 Buyers and Iterate on Real Usage

-Weeks 5-10 are delivery and iteration.
-You’re running the first cohort of 10 founding members through the program.
-You’re watching what works and what doesn’t.
-You’re adjusting in real-time based on actual usage, not theoretical assumptions.
+Weeks 5–10 are focused on delivery and iteration, as you run the first cohort of 10 founding members through the program and adjust in real time based on what actually works in practice rather than on theoretical assumptions.

 Document everything during delivery: